 The steps to get a Lake O’Hara shuttle bus reservation are:

 1) Check to see when Parks Canada opens up the Lake O’Hara bus lottery.
-The lottery entry dates are usually in spring (March 11 to 31 for 2024).
+The lottery entry dates are usually in spring.
+For example, recent entry dates were March 11-31, 2024 and March 3 – 24, 2025.

 3) The shuttle bus draw typically takes place the day after the lottery closes.
 Successful applicants are notified immediately and are given 15 days to confirm their reservation online.